auvzhcet/Documentation/docs/computer/student_Reports/Shubh_ROS_Report_2021.md

     except rospy.ROSInterruptException:
         pass
 ```
-The subscriber node will do as it name suggests.
+The subscriber node will do as its name suggests.
 It subcribes to our topic `which_key` and logs the message.

 ```
 #!/usr/bin/env python3